robcarver17/pysystemtrade/docs/IB.md

 ## Client objects

-Client objects make calls and requests to the broker via ib_insync.
+Client objects make calls and requests to the broker via ib-insync.
 They are usually initialised by a broker data source object, which passes them a connection (and optionally a log).

 They are located in this [module](/sysbrokers/IB/client).
 They are tied together with a weird inheritance tree: